Within GLASS: Global Impact

 Overall, the study abroad experience helped me connect my academic and professional goals to a much broader global perspective.
 It gave me hands-on learning, cultural insight, and a deeper understanding of what it means to pursue engineering with a commitment to sustainability, innovation, and community.

-The vibrant diversity of New York City contrasts with Abu Dhabi's blend of tradition and modernity, each place offering valuable lessons about cosmopolitanism, governance, and the interconnectedness of global societies.
+The diversity of New York City contrasts with Abu Dhabi's blend of tradition and modernity, each place offering valuable lessons about cosmopolitanism, governance, and the interconnectedness of global societies.
 This journey has cultivated in me a deeper understanding of global dynamics and the importance of cultural sensitivity, empathy, and awareness.

 Beyond broadening my global perspective, studying at NYUAD has also been a significant period of personal and professional growth.
 With the opportunity for self-reflection, I established a disciplined approach to fitness, which paralleled the discipline required in my professional life, highlighting the importance of structure, accountability, and reliability.